David Sanders (biologist): Elections

-Since the early 2000s, Sanders has been a Democratic candidate for the Indiana State Senate twice, U.S. Congress three times and the West Lafayette City council twice.

 In 2002, he unsuccessfully challenged Republican State Senator Ron Alting in District 22.

-Sanders was the Democratic candidate for Congress in the 4th District of Indiana in 2004, 2006, and 2010, losing to Steve Buyers in the first two elections and to Todd Rokita in the third.
+Sanders was the Democratic candidate for Congress in the 4th District of Indiana in 2004, 2006, and 2010, losing to Steve Buyer in the first two elections and to Todd Rokita in the third.
 Years later, in a discussion about gerrymandering, Sanders called the seat he ran for in Indiana's 4th Congressional District as having been drawn so that it was "No Republican Left Behind."

 Sanders was elected by Democrats of the 4th Congressional District of Indiana to serve as a delegate pledged to Barack Obama at the 2008 Democratic National Convention.

-On November 3, 2015, Sanders was elected as a City Councilor At-Large for West Lafayette and on November 5, 2019 David Sanders was reelected.
+On November 3, 2015, Sanders was elected as a City Councilor At-Large for West Lafayette and on November 5, 2019, David Sanders was reelected.

 On January 25, 2022, Sanders announced his candidacy for Indiana State Senator District 23 stating that "he hoped to help rural counties feel less neglected by the state government.".
 His opponent in the election backed out of the only scheduled debate in the race.